Many expecting mothers experience a frustrating lack of energy during pregnancy, especially during the first and third trimesters.

 Change your schedule: Try to limit activities and give yourself the freedom to say “no” to new responsibilities.
 You can also speak to your boss about possibly shortening your day or extending an afternoon break for more rest.

 Eat healthily: Eating healthily also contributes to energy levels.
 Nutrients such as protein, iron, and the calories that come with them invest in your energy levels.
-Eating too much processed food, sweets and meat can reduce your energy.
+Conversely, eating too much processed food, sweets and meat can reduce your energy.